The Action Cohort

 Report to build clarity and momentum

-Action Cohort members begin by tracking material volumes and actions within preferred production systems through annual reporting.
 This creates a consistent, credible way to measure progress, identify gaps, and provide valuable insights on where action will have the greatest impact.
 Reporting also enables benchmarking against peers, helping members build internal alignment and lay the foundation for more targeted, effective action over time.
-For many current members, this will be a continuation of reporting through our Materials Benchmark.

-- For Tier 4 organizations, Textile Exchange’s focus in 2026 will be to work on better utilizing existing volume data collection mechanisms, such as our Materials Market Report, to track progress within the community.
+Brands, retailers, and Tier 1–3 suppliers can continue or begin to voluntarily report through an updated version of the Materials Benchmark.
+For Tier 4 organizations, Textile Exchange’s focus in 2026 will be to work on better utilizing existing volume data collection mechanisms, such as our Materials Market Report, to track progress within the community.

-From 2027 onward:
+From 2027 onward

-- For organizations in Tiers 1–3 and Tier 4, the mandatory introduction of reporting requirements will be on a longer timeline.
+Reporting will become mandatory for brands and retailers.
+For organizations in Tiers 1–3 and Tier 4, the mandatory introduction of reporting requirements will be on a longer timeline.

 Step Two